escolano/TclTLS/README.txt

 This package is compatible with:
 - OpenSSL v1.1.1 or later.
 See (http://www.openssl.org/
-- LibreSSL (TBD version)

 Installation
 ============

 This package uses the Tcl Extension Architecture (TEA) to build and install on any supported Unix, Mac, or MS Windows system.
-Either the OpenSSL or LibreSSL software libraries must be built and available prior to building TCL TLS.
+Either the OpenSSL software libraries must be built and available prior to building TCL TLS.

 UNIX and Linux